Mario Vušković: Personal life

 Vušković's great-grandfather Marko made three appearances for Hajduk Split on the liberated territory of Vis during World War II, and later worked as a club executive.
 Vušković's grandfather Mario, whom he was named after, attended the Hajduk academy in the 1970s and won a junior league title during Tomislav Ivić's tenure.
 Vušković's father Danijel is a former player who played as a defender.
-His brother Luka currently plays for Hajduk Split, while cousin Moreno plays as a forward at Litex Lovech.
+His brother, Luka and cousin, Moreno, are also professional players who play as defender and forward respectively.

 He named Sergio Ramos as his football idol.